tango-controls/pytango/doc/howto.rst

 Tango imposes a limitation: the tango class(es) of the device(s) that is(are) to be created must have been registered before the server starts.
-If you use the high level API, the tango class(es) must be listed in the call to :func:`~PyTango.server.run`.
-If you use the lower level server API, it must be done using individual calls to :meth:`~PyTango.Util.add_class`.
+If you use the high level API, the tango class(es) must be listed in the call to :func:`~tango.server.run`.
+If you use the lower level server API, it must be done using individual calls to :meth:`~tango.Util.add_class`.

 Dynamic device from a known tango class name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you know the tango class name but you don't have access to the :class:`PyTango.DeviceClass`
+If you know the tango class name but you don't have access to the :class:`tango.DeviceClass`
 (or you are too lazy to search how to get it ;-) the way to do it is call
-:meth:`~PyTango.Util.create_device` / :meth:`~PyTango.Util.delete_device`.
+:meth:`~tango.Util.create_device` / :meth:`~tango.Util.delete_device`.
 Here is an example of implementing a tango command on one of your devices that
 creates a device of some arbitrary class (the example assumes the tango commands
 'CreateDevice' and 'DeleteDevice' receive a parameter of type DevVarStringArray